 The amount of books I read In June doubled compared to last month.
 I’m so surprised.
 I actually could have read a couple more books, but I decided to take a step back and enjoy the longer summer days.

 Every book I read in June was very enjoyable.
 I highly recommend each one of these books to add to your Summer reading!
-They real make an incredible beach read, porch reading, or poolside reading books!
+They really make an incredible beach reading, porch reading, or poolside reading book!

 Lila moves back to her small hometown where she helps out with her Tita Rosie’s Filipino restaurant.
 Her life seems to follow the typical rom-com – she moved to the big city (Chicago), moved back to her small hometown to recover from her awful breakup, deals with her gossipy aunties, and now has to save her Tita’s restaurant.
 A notoriously nasty food critic dies in front of Lila and now she is a murder suspect.
 The detective is convinced that Lila is the killer and now Lila has to do her own investigation to prove her innocence.

 I love that this is another book written by a Filipino author with Filipino characters.
 I think I like this one a bit better than Simmer Down (the one I read last month).
 This book is one of those cheesy mystery books but it is exactly what I needed to wind down.
 This book definitely has more Filipino culture in it and I relate to A LOT of it haha.
 I love that the author has a glossary and pronunciation right at the beginning of the book so that you can use it as a reference if you come across a word or phrase you don’t understand.